ACPSEM/thursday/docs/repo-setup.md

 - [Poetry](https://python-poetry.org/)
   - Gracefully manages Python virtual environments and dependencies;
   - conveniently enables a project to set fixed dependencies with specific package versions, so that the project builds consistently; and
-  - is handily integrated with PyPi for easier publishing of releases.
+  - is handily integrated with PyPI for easier publishing of releases.

 - [`pre-commit`](https://pre-commit.com/)
   - A security and standardisation tool that enables automatic running of scripts (specifically [Git hooks](https://git-scm.com/book/en/v2/Customizing-Git-Git-Hooks)) to identify, and sometimes auto-fix, issues before they are committed to the project's Git history.